Scarabaeus1031/NEXAH/START_HERE.md

 ## 🧠 Look again

 - the system is not random
-- it repeatedly visits specific regions
+- it repeatedly follows structured pathways
-- transitions occur in consistent areas
+- transitions occur in specific regions
+- red points mark **actual structural transitions**

-👉 this is **structured behavior in a dynamical system**
+👉 this is **structured behavior inside a dynamical system**

 ---

 ## 🔥 The key idea

-NEXAH does not focus on individual values.
+NEXAH does not analyze isolated values.

 It reconstructs: